fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 us to look at mocks in this section.

-The implementation of the Tasks CLI uses the Click third-party command- line interface package.^4 There are many alternatives for implementing a CLI, including Python’s builtin argparse module.
+The implementation of the Tasks CLI uses the Click third-party command- line interface package.
+There are many alternatives for implementing a CLI, including Python’s builtin argparse module.
 One of the reasons I chose Click is because it includes a test runner to help us test Click applications.
 However, the code in cli.py, although hopefully typical of Click applications, is not